Git Worktrees

 Section titled “Including Gitignored Files”By default, worktrees don’t inherit gitignored files (.env, node_modules/, .venv/, etc.).
 Create a .worktreeinclude file in your repo root to copy specified patterns into each worktree:

-.env.venv/node_modules/.cargo/Files matching these patterns are copied (not symlinked) into new worktrees before the agent starts.
+.env.venv/node_modules/.cargo/Files matching these patterns are materialized into new worktrees before the agent starts.
+Files are handled conservatively:

 Worktrees in Config (Global Toggle)